What new Leeds scholars can expect including lesson of 'L1 at best' Phillips

-Leeds United's newly-signed class of 2021 scholars, hype and 'League One at best' Kalvin Phillips
+A lesson Leeds United's exciting class of 2021 scholars can learn from 'League One at best' Kalvin Phillips

 Leeds United hosted their 2021 intake of scholars with the traditional signing ceremony at Elland Road this week.